KyleNeece/KyleNeece.github.io/content/The Multiverse/Magic Items/Arditi.md

 The Arditi is a pair of dual Knife Gauntlets used by [[Akanos]] (when the fingers are together, it creates a longer blade, when they are not, they are smaller individual knives)
 ###### Abilities
-The Ardriti is a Weapon
+The Ardriti is a +3 magic weapon Weapon
 - The Weapon deals 1d6 + dexterity modifier Piercing damage
 	- Whenever you deal sneak attack on your turn, you can expend a charge to inflict bleed 2 for 2 turns.
 Once you use this feature you cannot use it until you finish a long rest.
 		- (A creature effected by bleed gives a penalty to attack rolls and constitution saving throws and takes damage on each of its turns equal to the number of bleed.
 A creature with no blood or no reliance on blood to live is immune to the effect)